 Five Pillars of Character Leadership Development - The teaching of leadership qualities, including communication, ability to motivate others, and management.
 Selflessness in Service of Others - Is the service performed for others without any expectation of result or reward for the person performing it.
-Team/Togetherness - Is a group of people linked in a common purpose.
-Disciplined Life - Sowing a controlled form of behavior or way of working.
+Team/Togetherness -People linked in a common purpose.
+Disciplined Life - Showing a controlled form of behavior or way of working.
 Integrity - The quality of being honest, fair and having strong moral principles.

 Standards-based Learning At CPPS, the term "standards-based learning" is defined as the system of learning through instruction, assessment, grading and the reporting of student outcomes of their demonstration, understanding or mastery of the knowledge and skills they are expected to learn as they matriculate through their education.